tytydraco/yessleep/out/OTTOMAN_STANK.md

 the sad reality is, I have no time to ponder any of this.

-My legs are no longer working, and the blood is draining from my body quick.
+My legs are no longer working, and the blood is draining from my body very quickly.

 My fingers have been nearly sawn off because I tried to catch the butcher’s knife that repeatedly rammed into my back and out of my stomach.